 An anterior cruciate ligament (ACL) tear is a common knee injury, with about 100,000-200,000 reported ACL ruptures in the US each year.
 If you’re experiencing symptoms of an ACL tear, such as knee instability and swelling, you can expect innovative care at the office of Dr. Terrence Anderson.
-As a board-certified orthopedist, Dr. Anderson provides up-to-date ACL injury treatments in Sugar Land, Texas.
+As a board-certified orthopedist, Dr. Anderson provides up-to-date ACL injury treatments in Sugar Land, Texas and Katy, Texas.
+He also welcomes patients from Houston and surrounding areas.
 Find out more by booking an ACL evaluation through the website or by calling the clinic directly.

 Your anterior cruciate ligament, better known as your ACL, is one of four primary ligaments in your knee.
 Located in the middle of your knee, your ACL is partially responsible for controlling back and forth motions and rotational movements of your knee.
 Your ACL’s most important job though is to prevent your tibia bone from slipping out in front of your femur.

 Since your ACL is always under excess pressure and added stress, especially if you’re an athlete, it’s prone to injury.
 Some of the most common causes of an ACL tear include:

 Suddenly stopping or changing directions, which happens during tennis and basketball

 Having a direct contact collision, possibly during football or soccer

 Slowing down too quickly while running